fastrgv/RufasCube/README.md

 ## Open Source libraries required for building:
 -------------------------------------------
 * systems:  OS-X or GNU/Linux
+* Xcode g++ compiler, if using OS-X;
-* a recent gnat compiler
+* a recent gnat compiler for Linux;  gnu-ada for OS-X;
-* the included "libs" directory contains Ada interfaces;
+* the included directories contain required Ada interfaces;
 * see example scripts;
 * Note that the Ada interface to SFML-AUDIO (snd4ada_hpp.ads) was created with the command:
   "g++ -c -fdump-ada-spec -C snd4ada.hpp"